worldveil/dejavu/README.md

 >>> song = djv.recognize(FileRecognizer, "va_us_top_40/wav/07 - Mirrors - Justin Timberlake.wav")
 ```

+Note that the `offset` field of the returned song object tells you about the position in which the song was matched.
+See [here](https://github.com/worldveil/dejavu/issues/43) for a description of how.

 ## Testing (New!)

 Testing out different parameterizations of the fingerprinting algorithm is often useful as the curpus becomes larger and larger, and inevitable tradeoffs between speed and accuracy come into play.